syncfusion-content/maui-docs/MAUI/DateTimePicker/date-time-picker-mode.md

 ## Relative dialog mode

-The relative dialog mode is used to show the date time picker in a pop up by setting the [Mode] property to [`RelativeDialog`].
+The relative dialog mode is used to display the date time picker in a pop-up by setting the [Mode] property to [RelativeDialog].
 It is used to align the picker in a specific position.
 You can set the position by setting the [RelativePosition] property in the [SfDateTimePicker].

-The [RelativePosition] is specified in the picker property enumeration, which is used to align the picker in a specific position.
-It provides eight position such as `AlignTop`, `AlignToLeftOf`, `AlignToRightOf`, `AlignBottom`, `AlignTopLeft`, `AlignTopRight`, `AlignBottomLeft`, and `AlignBottomRight`.
+The relative position is specified in the picker property enumeration, which is used to align the picker in a specific position.
+It provides eight positions such as `AlignTop`, `AlignToLeftOf`, `AlignToRightOf`, `AlignBottom`, `AlignTopLeft`, `AlignTopRight`, `AlignBottomLeft`, and `AlignBottomRight`.
 The default relative position is `AlignTop` in the [SfDateTimePicker].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2 3" %}